james-mcgregor100/JamesMcGregor_T1A1/readme.md

 The Network Access Layer is the layer which is responsible for transferring data over the network.
 It allows two computers to be able to communicate with each other, and facilitates the sending and receiving of data.
 The data sent on this layer is usually between computers on a local network, or computers which are connected to the same network (Bodnar 2021).

 #### **Internet/Network Layer**
 The Internet/Network Layer is primarily responsible for ensuring that packets are sent from the sender device, to the receiver device over a network.
 It also assumes the role of determining how the data packets are sent to the receiving device, and also makes sure the data packets are put back together before they are opened and read on the receiving end.
-By determining the routing method and which routers the packets will pass through, the internet/network layer efficiently takes care of the data packets while they are travelling from state to finish.
-(Williams 2019).
+By determining the routing method and which routers the packets will pass through, the internet/network layer efficiently takes care of the data packets while they are travelling from state to finish (Williams 2019).

 #### **Transport Layer**
 The transport layer is responsible for providing the stable delivery of data packets from the sender to the receiver.
 If errors are not found in the packets being delivered, the transport layer process the next data packet to be sent over the network.
 If errors are found in the data packets for whatever reason, the transport layer will send a request for the data packet to be retransmitted again.
 The transport layer also acts as a signalling device which determines when the data packet has been sent and received.
 This allows the transport layer to make its next decision to either send the next data packet in line, or to resend a data packet that is corrupted or unable to be opened (Williams 2019).